velipso/adsrnode/README.md

 to begin outputting the `base` value.
 It can be stopped with [envelope.stop()](https://developer.mozilla.org/en-US/docs/Web/API/AudioScheduledSourceNode/stop).

-The following methods are added to the object:
+The following methods/properties are added to the object:

 ### *envelope*.trigger([*when*])